 Often, the workers can make extra payments to boost their own pension pot.
 The big advantage of workplace pensions is their automatic protection against risks.

-Note: The government will bring in new changes to the law on workplace pensions by 2018.
-Employers must automatically enrol staff who meet certain criteria for a scheme.
+Note: The United Kingdom Government introduced new changes to the law on workplace pensions in 2018.
+Thus, employers must automatically enrol staff who meet certain criteria for a scheme.

 There are several advantages of having a personal or stakeholder pension.
 They include: